 Childbirth can cause a great deal of trauma and physical change to the body, and women have accepted this as part of the reproductive process since the beginning of time.
 Today, however, there are procedures that can virtually restore your body to its pre-pregnancy state.

 There is no need to suffer quietly and resign yourself into assuming that nothing can be done to ease the pain or embarrassment associated with any of the conditions mentioned above, or to dread intimacy because of possible discomfort or lack of sensation.
 We can help you.
-To make an appointment with one of our specialists, please call 770.720.7733.
+Request an appointment online or call us at 770.721.6060.